stefanhendriks/Dune-II---The-Maker/README.md

 - mine spice with a harvester
 - get my units transported much faster by a carry-all
 - scroll by holding mouse key and move from that position
+- when a unit is bored, it should turn around randomly

 DONE
 ----